 Fig. 5.
 Evolution of the blackbody temperature for SN 2011dh as inferred from fits to the V, I, J, H and K bands for the adopted extinction (black dots).
-We also show the evolution of the blackbody temperature for two higher extinction scenarios, $E(B-V)T=0.2$ mag (red crosses) and $E(B-V)T=0.3$ mag (blue pluses), discussed in Sect.
-5.1.
+The upper and lower error bars for the systematic error arising from extinction (black dashed lines) and two higher extinction scenarios, $E(B-V)T=0.2$ mag (red crosses) and $E(B-V)T=0.3$ mag (blue pluses), discussed in Sect.
+5.1, are also shown.